edwann13/qa_tester_challenge/README.md

 ### Questions ###

 1. What is your favorite test framework and why?
+My favorite testing framework is Capybara.
+One of the reasons why it is my favorite is because of the high-level api.
+The high level api allows developers and customers understand test cases.
+Another reason why it is my favorite is because it testes code through the UI and it comes with useful methods to test web apps.

 2. Given the following sample_account.py (see source code in repo), please write a unit test suite for the class.